Sunday, August 28, 2011

 Day 2 started with a repeat of chore time excitement.
 We started with our pledges and prayer and then into individual work.
 Spanish, math, and reading all went pretty well.

 After they made good progress on their posters, we had a quick lunch and then started our Maps and Globes project.
 They did well to draw continents on their clementines, then I helped get the peeling started.
-Helpful tip: use a Sharpie to draw and not washable markers.
+Helpful tip: Use a Sharpie to draw and not washable markers.
 We had some serious marker bleeding going on which made the final examination a little difficult.
 The kids got the point though.

 Tenor's (North and South America)